 I am deeply committed to maintaining the quality education Kent is known for throughout northeast Ohio.
 But I also know that we can do better.

-Not all of our students find the same success that my children were fortunate to find in Kent Schools.
+Kent City Schools are a great place to learn.
+But not all of our students find the same success that my children were able to find in Kent Schools.
 It is essential that we provide the widest range of opportunities for all students at every level to engage with their education.
 Our students deserve the broad foundational support they need to succeed, not just at the high school level where it is often most visible, but starting in elementary school and continuing all the way through graduation day.
+Creative thinking, wise investment, and partnering better with our community can get us closer to this goal.

 Our schools should be the safest place in the Kent community.
 Working and learning conditions directly impact the ability of our staff to feel and do their best, as well as our students' ability to learn and grow.
 That's why we need to make sure that, in every way possible, our schools are the safest they can be for our students, our staff, and all those who come in to partner with us.

 I also believe that, as a public agency, it is imperative that the school district communicates clearly, frequently, and effectively with students, their families, and with the community at large.
-The long history of support from the local taxpayers shows the trust of our community, who deserve a high level of transparency and accountability for the resources we’ve entrusted to our schools.
-We want to ensure that Kent remains a community that always supports its schools.
-The best way to achieve that is to make sure that we provide the best education possible to our students, and we transparently communicate district decisions and financial impacts to demonstrate the positive impact on our students.
+The long history of support from the local taxpayers shows the trust of our community.
+That community deserves a high level of transparency and accountability for the resources we’ve entrusted to our schools.
+We need to ensure that Kent remains a community that always supports its schools.
+One of the best ways to achieve that is to make sure that we provide the best education possible to our students, and that we transparently communicate district decisions and financial impacts to demonstrate the positive impact on our students.

 We all have a role to play in building the schools Kent students, families, & staff deserve.
 That's why we need your help!
 Get updates, volunteer, or share why you're voting for John.